 The Diploma degree program is a proven, top quality academic degree program with many choices and options as well as a certain degree of freedom to put your curriculum together.
 You have more flexibility in terms of time and there is no admissions procedure.
 The multi-media option even gives you the opportunity to earn a law degree without time and location constraints.
 Duration: 4 years plus an internship year in a court year or administrative position if you want to become a judge, lawyer, notary etc.

-The Bachelor's and Master's degree programs are trial degree programs.
+The Bachelor's and Master's degree programs are pilot degree programs.
 The new concept focuses strongly on procedures (procedural justice), interdisciplinary aspects, and digitalization.
 You study in a small group of no more than 60 students and in accordance with an outlined academic concept that includes attending mandatory, on-site courses on campus.
 You focus entirely on your studies as completing the program within the minimum period of time is not only your goal and objective, but ours as well.
 Students wishing to enroll in the Bachelor’s degree program will have to complete an admissions procedure.
 Duration: Bachelor's degree is 3 years + the 2-year Master's degree that includes your court or administrative internship.

 What is the difference between this program and the Bachelor's